zeek/zeek/doc/user-manual/scripting.rst

     @TEST-EXEC: btest-rst-cmd bro -b -r ${TRACES}/dns-session.trace ${TESTBASE}/doc/manual/connection_record_02.bro

 The addition of the ``base/protocols/dns`` scripts populates the dns=[] member of the connection record.
 While Bro is doing a massive amount of work in the background, it is in what is commonly called "script land" that details are being refined and decisions being made.
 Were we to continue running in "bare mode" we could slowly keep adding infrastructure through ``@load`` statements.
 For example, were we to ``@load base/frameworks/logging``, Bro would generate a conn.log and dns.log for us in the current working directory.
 As mentioned above, including the appropriate ``@load`` statements is not only good practice, but can also help to indicate which functionalities are being used in a script.
+Take a second to run the script with the ``-b`` flag and check the output when all of Bro's functionality is applied to the tracefile.

 Data Types and Data Structures
 ==============================